Spay/Neuter Frequently Asked Questions

 Do you offer TNR (Trap, Neuter and Return) programs for feral/wild cats?,

 Yes!
 TNR, (trap, neuter and return) is a humane alternative that helps manage and reduce the numbers of feral/wild cats.
 Livingston County Animal Shelter offers free use of live traps (they require a $50 refundable deposit) and will spay and neuter these cats for you at an affordable price.
 Please visit our TNR (Trap, Neuter and Return) page for more information about this service.

 Can you fix a cat or dog in heat?
 What about a pregnant dog or cat?,

-Cats can have two litters per year, do not wait to fix a cat!
+Cats can have two litters per year, so do not wait to fix a cat!

 How old does my puppy or kitten need to be to get spayed or neutered?,

-Kittens and puppies need to be at least 8-10 weeks old and weigh 2 lbs or more to be ready for surgery.
+Kittens and puppies need to be at least 8-10 weeks old and weigh 2 pounds or more to be ready for surgery.